We've been asked a lot of questions over the years, and here we've put together pretty much everything we've been asked.

-Teachers enter students for graded exams, which are accredited by Trinity or Rockschool, depending on the instrument.
+Teachers enter students for graded exams, which are accredited by Trinity, Rockschool or the Associated Board of the Royal School sof Music - depending on the instrument.
 Points from these exams count towards UCAS points for University entry.
 An additional fee is required for exam entry.

 Please let us know, and we can arrange for your son or daughter to have a separate assessment with a teacher, with a view to them joining a n existing class.

 Should you wish to discontinue lessons you can do so at the end of term or at a half term.

 We must receive notice in writing no later than 5 weeks before the end of the term or half term OR the first day of the term or half term if it less than 5 weeks to the end of the term or half term.

 It is not possible to stop lessons part way through a term, except at the half term holiday.
 For full details, click here